-We can also notice that the coordinate system where $\eta_{\mu\nu}=diag(-1,+1,+1,+1)$ defines two fundamental scales or constants of nature.
-The first one is the speed of light c=1 in this system.
-On the second one $a(t=0)=1$ depends the time of the transition between exponential regime and later regime.
-Considered as fundamental constants both are for the time being arbitrary but measurable.
-There is no suppression effect of the background here as in GR in the vicinity of a local potential.
+We expect no suppression of the background effects here as in GR in the vicinity of a massive object.
 But we shall show in a forthcoming section why atoms and planetary systems typical sizes and periods are affected in the same way so that it is not possible to locally detect any effect of the cosmological background on planet trajectories from our reference rods and clocks point of view.
-Only the comparison of atomic periods with free photons periods, i.e. the redshift, can allow us to probe the cosmological expansion.
+Only the comparison of atomic periods with free photons periods, i.e. the redshift, can allow us to probe the cosmological expansion anywhere.

-A striking and very uncommon feature is that the evolution of the scale factor is driven by the gravitational interaction between the conjugated sides of the universe corresponding to the two forms independently of their matter and radiation content in the radiative era.
-Also in the cold era, probing the flatness or the variations of the expansion rate of our universe should no longer allow us to draw any conclusion about its content except in case among the three solutions, one side does not choose a single one everywhere, but instead is divided into many domains with different regimes of A(t) depending on local density perturbations.
+A striking and very uncommon feature is that for two sides of the universe evolving simultaneously in a radiative era, the evolution of the scale factor is driven by the gravitational interaction between the conjugate sides of the universe corresponding to the two forms independently of their matter and radiation content.
+Also in the cold era, probing the flatness or the variations of the expansion rate of our universe should no longer allow us to draw any conclusion about its content except in case among the three possible solutions (expanding, contracting and static in the true time), one side does not choose a single one everywhere, but instead is spatially divided into many domains delimited by discontinuities, with different evolution regimes of A(t) depending on local density perturbations.
 This discussion will be reopened in a next section.